 Nutmeg’s outer covering – called mace – works great if you want your desserts to have a mild nutmeg taste.
 You can use it in custards, spice cakes, and cookies.
 If you’re looking to make fruit desserts or doughnuts, mace is your go-to spice.
 It gives a great taste to plum, apple, and peach fruit desserts.
 Mace pound cake is a good idea for a dessert with mace.

-Mint is good for desserts that you want to add a cool, refreshing taste to, which is why it goes really well with
+Mint is good for desserts that you want to add a cool, refreshing taste to, which is why it goes really well with ice cream and fruit salads.
+It has loads of varieties you can choose from like peppermint, lemon mint, and apple mint.
+Use mint in desserts like peppermint ice cream and mint chocolate pie.

 Yet another digestive aid, cinnamon adds a warm, spicy flavor to desserts.
 It’s great for spice cakes, cookies, custards, and pies – apple pie specifically.
 The ground form is best for desserts.